 On Dec.
 29, 2020, the U.S. Department of Labor's Wage and Hour Division issued a Field Assistance Bulletin that provides additional guidance about the circumstances in which the Department of Labor considers electronic notice appropriate for the statutes that agency administers.

-A famous thought experiment asks, “If a tree falls in the forest and no one is around to hear it, does it make a sound?”
+A famous thought experiment asks whether a tree that falls in the forest makes a sound even if no one is around to hear it.
 In a similar vein, now that the COVID-19 pandemic has required large segments of the workforce to work remotely for the first time, employers need to reconsider how they comply with their legal obligations to inform employees about their rights.

 Failure to comply with these requirements can have serious consequences.
 In addition to possible monetary fines, some courts have held that an employer’s failure to post notices may warrant equitable tolling of applicable limitations periods, in certain circumstances.

 A complication arises when employees work remotely, as so many employees have done over the last few months.
 Because most of the relevant statutes and regulations date from an era before work-from-home became so widespread, the regulations generally contemplate that employers will comply with the notice requirement by placing a physical poster in a breakroom or other common area in the workplace.
 However, if employees rarely — if ever — go to the physical workplace, a physical poster will do little to inform them of their rights.
 Recognizing this reality, some courts have held that posting a notice in an office an employee rarely visits does not suffice to meet an employer’s obligation to post the notice in a “prominent and accessible place” with respect to that employee.